-You can set up Orchestrator so that you can use the vSphere Web Client to log in to Orchestrator and run workflows on the objects in your vSphere inventory.
+You must configure Orchestrator so that you can use the vSphere Web Client to log in to Orchestrator and run workflows on the objects in your vSphere inventory.

-1 Install vCenter Single Sign-On, vCenter Inventory Service, vCenter Server, and vCenter Orchestrator.

-Orchestrator is silently installed on your system when you install vCenter Server.
-For more information about installing vCenter Single Sign-On, vCenter Inventory Service, and vCenter Server, see vSphere Installation and Setup.

-2 Install the vSphere Web Client and configure it to work with vCenter Single Sign-On, which you have installed in the previous step.

-For more information, see vSphere Installation and Setup.

-3 Start the Orchestrator Configuration Service and log in to the Orchestrator configuration interface.

-You installed Orchestrator as a part of the vCenter Server installation, and the Orchestrator Configuration service does not start by default .
+- 1 Install vCenter Single Sign-On, vCenter Server, and vRealize Orchestrator. - Orchestrator is silently installed on your system when you install vCenter Server.
+For more information about installing vCenter Single Sign-On and vCenter Server, see vSphere Installation and Setup. - 2 Configure the vSphere Web Client to work with vCenter Single Sign-On, which you have installed in the previous step. - For more information, see vSphere Installation and Setup. - 3 Start the Orchestrator Configuration Service and log in to the Orchestrator configuration interface. - You installed Orchestrator as a part of the vCenter Server installation, and the Orchestrator Configuration service does not start by default.
 You must start it manually before you attempt to access the Orchestrator configuration interface.
-For instructions, see "Start the Orchestrator Configuration Service," on page 36 and "Log In to the Orchestrator Configuration Interface," on page 37.

-- 4 Verify that the correct IP address is selected from the IP address drop-down menu on the Network tab in the Orchestrator configuration interface. - 5 Verify that the vCenter Server plug-in in the Orchestrator configuration interface is properly configured, provide the credentials of a user who has the privileges to manage vCenter Server extensions, and save the changes.

-If you installed Orchestrator separately from vCenter Server, you have to add your vCenter Server instance as a host .
-For more information, see "Configure the vCenter Server Plug-In," on page 59.

-6 Start the Orchestrator server.

-For more information, see "Start the Orchestrator Server," on page 65.
+For instructions, see "Start the Orchestrator Configuration Service," on page 38 and "Log In to the Orchestrator Configuration Interface," on page 39. - 4 Select the correct IP address from the IP address drop-down menu on the Network tab in the Orchestrator configuration interface. - Verify that the vCenter Server plug-in in the Orchestrator configuration interface is properly configured, provide the credentials of a user who has the privileges to manage vCenter Server extensions, and save the changes. - You must add your vCenter Server instance as a host.
+For more information, see "Configure the vCenter Server Plug-In," on page 62. - 6 Start the Orchestrator server. - For more information, see "Start the Orchestrator Server," on page 72.

-7 Log in to the vSphere Web Client and configure the default vCenter Orchestrator instance.
+7 If there is more than one Orchestrator managing this vCenter Server instance, log in to the vSphere Web Client and configure the default vCenter Orchestrator instance.